d12frosted/elpa-mirror/gnu/tempel-readme.txt

   │
   │   ;; Setup completion at point
   │   (defun tempel-setup-capf ()
-  │     ;; Add the Tempel Capf to `completion-at-point-functions'. `tempel-expand' │     ;; only triggers on exact matches.
-Alternatively use `tempel-complete' if │     ;; you want to see all matches, but then Tempel will probably trigger too │     ;; often when you don't expect it.
+  │     ;; Add the Tempel Capf to `completion-at-point-functions'.
-  │     ;; NOTE: We add `tempel-expand' *before* the main programming mode Capf, │     ;; such that it will be tried first.
+  │     ;; `tempel-expand' only triggers on exact matches.
+Alternatively use │     ;; `tempel-complete' if you want to see all matches, but then you │     ;; should also configure `tempel-trigger-prefix', such that Tempel │     ;; does not trigger too often when you don't expect it.
+NOTE: We add │     ;; `tempel-expand' *before* the main programming mode Capf, such │     ;; that it will be tried first.
   │     (setq-local completion-at-point-functions
   │ 		(cons #'tempel-expand
   │ 		      completion-at-point-functions)))